cataclyst23/news-task/README.md

 The app can be accessed on http://localhost:8080 by default.

 ### Tests
-To execute all the unit tests, run  `go test ./...`.
+To execute all the unit tests, run  `go test -v ./...`.

 ### Sidenotes
 *Initially I went with the html/template package but ended up switching to the text/template one due to the Steam API response containing HTML-formatted content, which the html/template package escapes.
 This way the response can be displayed in its originally formatted way.*